-Where analyses reveal that one or more demographic groups (race, sex, or ethnicity) and/or individuals with disabilities are being underutilized and/or there are problem areas resulting in impediments to EEO, those sponsors must conduct targeted outreach and recruitment, with intention to increase the pool of qualified candidates, in addition to their continued universal outreach.
-As discussed above, examples of relevant recruitment sources include: the AJC network; community-based organizations; community colleges; vocational, career and technical schools; pre-apprenticeship programs; and federally-funded, youth job-training programs such as YouthBuild, Job Corps, and State Vocational Rehabilitation agencies.
-If not already underutilized, the first step for sponsors should be to share job postings with the AJC network in the sponsors local area.
+Where analyses reveal that one or more demographic groups (race, sex, or ethnicity) and/or individuals with disabilities are being underutilized and/or there are problem areas resulting in impediments to EEO, those sponsors must conduct targeted outreach and recruitment, with intention to increase the pool of diverse candidates, in addition to their continued universal outreach.
+As discussed above, examples of relevant recruitment sources include: the AJC network; community-based organizations; community colleges; vocational, career and technical schools; pre-apprenticeship programs; and federally-funded, youth job-training programs such as YouthBuild and Job Corps, State Vocational Rehabilitation agencies, independent living centers, Employment Networks, historically Black Colleges and Universities (HBCUs) and other minority serving institutions (MSIs), etc. If not already underutilized, the first step for sponsors should be to share job postings with the AJC network in the sponsors local area.